Factor Network Autoregressions: Empirical application

-Three coefficients, $\beta_1$, $\beta_2$ and $\beta_5$, appear generally significant.
-Based on the interpretation of the first network factor, the coefficient $\beta_1$ captures a general network effect operating through aggregate economic linkages.
-In particular, given that the first factor has only positive elements and its row sum is 0.53, the estimates of $\beta_1$ (0.9-1.3, approximately, depending on the sample) indicate that a country's GDP receives an aggregate spillover from abroad of approximately 0.5-0.7 percentage points of domestic growth for any 1 percentage point increase in the average growth rate of economic partners.
-The positive coefficient on parameter $\beta_2$ suggests that, all else being equal, financial linkages tend to generate stronger positive spillovers than trade, especially trade in goods.
-Given the loadings of factor 5 in Figure \ref{fig:loadings_u3}, the positive value of $\beta_5$ indicates that trade linkages tend to generate larger spillovers in non-manufacturing sectors than in manufacturing sectors, and that financial linkages tend to generate larger spillovers when they take the form of portfolio holdings rather than flows associated with M\&A operations or flows of banking assets.
-It also implies that positive aggregate spillovers are in part offset when countries trade in manufacturing goods, which may reflect strong competition effects in these sectors.
-The coefficient $\beta_6$ also tends to be positive and significant, especially in the shorter sample, suggesting that international integration of firms generate positive spillovers when it takes place in the goods sectors rather than the services sectors.
+Based on the interpretation of the first network factor, the coefficient on $N^{-1}\widehat F_{1,t-1}y_{t-1}$ captures a general network effect operating through aggregate economic linkages.
+Given the loadings of factor 5 in Figure G.10, the coefficient on $N^{-1}\widehat F_{5,t-1}y_{t-1}$ indicates that trade in mineral fuels and in animal and vegetable oils (major inputs of chemical industry) has the main impact on GDP growth.
+Apart from this, trade linkages tend to generate larger spillovers in manufacturing sectors (layers 6-9) than in non-manufacturing sectors (layers 1-3), and financial linkages tend to generate larger spillovers when they take the form of M\&A or flows of banking assets (rather than portfolio holdings).

-Based on these estimates, we can approximate the network effects associated with the original layers of the network, by appropriately rescaling $\widehat{\beta}$.
-Specifically, given \eqref{eq:est_loadings} and the properties of tensor multiplication (see the Appendix), we have that:
+Finally, based on these estimates, we can approximate the network effects associated with the original layers of the network, by appropriately rescaling the estimated network effect coefficients $\beta$.
+Specifically, given the definition of estimated loadings in \eqref{eq:est_loadings} and the properties of tensor multiplication, and letting $\widehat{\mathcal{W}}_{t} := \widehat{\mathcal{F}}_{t} \times_3 \widehat{U}$, for a given estimate $\widehat{\beta}$ we have that: